carsonrobles/Basyc-Memory/README.md

 # Basyc-Memory

+status: complete

-A pattern memory game designed for the Basys3 board.
+A pattern-based memory game designed for the Digilent Basys3 board.